Drought Feeding: Keeping Your Horse Healthy

-While many of us in Australia have received some long overdue and welcome rain hay supplies are still short.
-Increasingly we are having to turn to sources of hay outside of the commonly used lucerne, grassy/meadow, rhodes, clover, oaten and wheaten hays.
+While many of us in Australia have been dealing with drought conditions, increasingly we are having to turn to sources of hay outside of the commonly used lucerne, grassy/meadow, rhodes, clover, oaten and wheaten hays.
 Not all alternative hay types are suitable for horses however so be careful when choosing an alternative hay or chaff for your horse.

 Alternative Sources of Hay and Chaff